0xcert/framework/docs/api/ethereum.md

 ## Mutation events

-We can listen to different mutation events which are emitted by the mutation in the xprocess of completion.
+We can listen to different mutation events which are emitted by the mutation in the process of completion.

 **Options:**